AtlasKaczek/WorkEpicProject/README.md

 Each week, Epic Games Store makes one non free-to-play game available for free.
 You can see which game here: https://www.epicgames.com/store/en-US/free-games (https://www.epicgames.com/store/pl/free-games for Polish version).

 It is a Go application that retrieves information about which game is discounted this way for the current week from this site and sends a Slack message containing the game's title with a link to game's store page.
-This app uses a webhook found through some tinkering on epic games store free games page:
+This app uses a request found through some tinkering on epic games store free games page:
 > 1. f12
 > 1. Go to "Network"
 > 1. Ctrl+r to reloade the page